Reporting groups replace designated business groups. Learn how they function and how you can form one.

 Reporting groups that are business groups

-Your business group will form a reporting group if all the following are satisfied:
+Your business group will be a reporting group, automatically, if both:

 - a control relationship exists